AlphaSyntax/Wordle/README.md

 Use if-statements to check different conditions
 Repeat actions with for and while loops
-Organize data in structures like lists and dictionaries
+Organize data in structures like lists and dictionaries Work with data stored in a text file

 1. Guess the word - Read user and input and validate it.
 2. Using loops to avoid repetive code - for loop.